 Notes From the Rabbit Hole has been following events with great interest since the Fed’s QE regime kicked in to its new phase (III), and technical analysis has kept us on the right side.
 When I named the newsletter I did so with Alice’s quote above in mind.
 Never has the idea of accepting what is contrary and counterintuitive been so important for everyone from speculators to savers to honest money advocates.

-We remain intact first, and ready for opportunity – that “contrary-wise” could be big opportunity – second.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+We remain intact first, and ready for opportunity – that “contrary-wise” could be big opportunity – second.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade